 After the shelves were assembled, I brought out all of the books I wanted to display, and arranged them according to color and size.
 I did this to make the corner look less cluttered, and I don’t have a large enough collection that organizing by color would make a particular book difficult to find.
 After they were placed in organized piles, I began setting them up on the shelves, keeping no space between the books on the higher shelves, and some spaces in the lower shelves.
 If you have enough books to fill out each shelf, then by all means- do it!
 I simply don’t have that many books, so I used decorative accessories to fill out the spaces in between.

 The photo above is what the shelves looked like after I nicely arranged the books.
 You can see the various gaps I left, in particular the large space on the left side where I hung larger artwork.
 I filled out the other spaces with a framed photo, a clock, two plants, a storage box, and a little ceramic dog.
 I tried to balance out the colors in the shelves by having dark colored books caddy corner from other dark books, and the same for other colors, like reds, whites, blues, and even the greenery of the plants.
 The beauty of the shelf standards is that they can be rearranged whenever you want, and more shelves can always be added or removed from the setup.

-For the holidays, I added string lights for a festive, cozy feel, and during the rest of the year, a lamp lends light to this little corner of our living room.
-These shelves are a fun, personality-filled part of our house that makes it feel more like a home. –Mandi
+For the holidays, I added string lights for a festive, cozy feel, and during the rest of the year, a table globe lamp lends light to this little corner of our living room (and you can buy books by color for shelves as well!).
+These shelves are a fun, personality-filled part of our house that makes it feel more like a home and take a look at all our wood working projects to see which shelves would work best for you (these are a great built-in option if you like that look). –Mandi

 Credits // Author and Photography: Mandi Johnson.